Sysc4lls/sysc4lls.github.io/_posts/2021-1-3-warmup challenge tetctf2021.md

 "%88c%13$hhn|%10$p|%29$p"

-* %88c - This is just reading 88 characters because we need to overwrite the lower byte of the `.bss` pointer with 0x58.
+* %88c - This is just reading one character and padding it upto 88 characters because we need to overwrite the lower byte of the .bss pointer with 0x58.
 * %13$hhn - hhn means overwrite the lowest byte when %13 is the offset of the pointer we write to on the stack.
 * "\|" - pipe lines are used to split the leaks so it's easier to parse later on.
 * %10$p - The stack pointer is at the offset of 10 pointers on the stack.